popey/snappy-docs/build-snaps/remote-parts.md

 Developers using snapcraft to build snaps can leverage pre-existing 'remote parts' in their snap, to save time re-implementing existing components.

-Developers who have created local parts which may be of use to others, can submit them to the remote part cache for other snapcrafter consume.
+Developers who have created local parts which may be of use to others, can submit them to the remote part cache for other developer to consume.

 ## Consuming remote parts

 ### Search for parts

 The Snapcraft command line tool can search the remote parts cache using the `search` command.
-Before issuing `search` use the `update` to update the parts list from the remote cache.
+Before issuing `search` use the `update` command to update the parts list from the remote cache.

 ```
 $ snapcraft update
 Downloading parts list
 ```

-Once updated, `search` on its own will return the entire list of remote parts, or specify a search term to restrict the results returned.
+Once updated, `search` on its own will return the entire list of remote parts, you can specify a search term to restrict the results returned.

 ```
 $ snapcraft search curl